louischatriot/M-command/README.md

 M-command
 =========

-Chrome plugin to get the same behaviour as vim&#39;s M command
+Chrome plugin to get the same behaviour as vim's M command.

+I still need to put the files on my server and it will work, but if you know how bookmarklets work you should have no problem using it already.